Claude E. Welch: Involvement with medical associations

-As he was acting as president of the ASA, Welch simultaneously fulfilled his duties as chairman on the new Massachusetts Board of Registration and Discipline in Medicine for the state of Massachusetts.
+As the president of the ASA, he also served as the chairman on the Massachusetts Board of Registration and Discipline in Medicine for the state of Massachusetts.
 During his time as chairman, the board ruled that "physician’s could not refuse to treat welfare patients just because they were on Medicaid, that women were entitled to full information about the alternative treatments for breast cancer, and that continuing medical education be required for licensure."
 In addition to creating new safety regulations and punishing those physicians that did not follow these regulations, the Board also forged important bonds between the medical community and the government.